Mannsingh22/CV/README.md

 PU- Punjabi University | Bachelors in Computer Applications
 •	Completed in 2016 with first division
 Work History
-Full Time Works
+Full-Time Works
-Kiwi’s Immigrations and academy
+Kiwi’s Immigrations and Academy
 •	Worked for 6 months as an IELTS Trainer
 Awards and Acknowledgements
 •	Won Awards in Abacus and English language activities
-•	Member of planning committee of college events
+•	Member of the planning committee of college events
 •	Participated in Basketball and Cricket tournaments
-•	Engaged in Tech fest competitions in College
+•	Engaged in Tech Fest competitions in College
 Hobbies and Interest
 •	Cooking
 •	Listening Music